sdr-enthusiasts/docker-rtlsdrairband/README.md

 * See [the RTSLDR-Airband manual](https://github.com/szpajder/RTLSDR-Airband/wiki/Icecast-metadata-updates-in-scan-mode) for more information, keeping in mind to not include the parenthesis or leading/trailing spaces.

 Additionally, icecast metadata syncing (with or without labels) may not be in sync with the audio.
-The [the RTSLDR-Airband manual](https://github.com/szpajder/RTLSDR-Airband/wiki/Icecast-metadata-updates-in-scan-mode) explains why.
+The [RTSLDR-Airband manual](https://github.com/szpajder/RTLSDR-Airband/wiki/Icecast-metadata-updates-in-scan-mode) explains why.

 ### RTLSDIR-Airband Advanced Mode